ghobs91/doze-tabs/README.md

 -------------

-A Web Extension to *snoozz* tabs and windows now and have them reopen automatically later.
+A Web Extension to *snooze* tabs and windows now and have them reopen automatically later.

-Check out the [Snoozz.me](https://snoozz.me) website for more features, screenshots, demo gifs, and the privacy policy (spoiler: nothing is tracked)

 Features:
 - Snooze individual tabs, selected tabs, or full windows in just two clicks